Indian princess: Indian princess costume

-"Playing Indian" or dressing up in a stereotypical Native American costume, for various reasons, is an American practice that goes back to colonial times, and has been analyzed by historians and scholars such as Philip J. Deloria.
-Deloria in particular concludes that the practice is commonly a quest for National identity on the part of settlers, while also denigrating, dismissing, and making invisible real, contemporary Indian people.
+Dressing up in a stereotypical Native American costume, for various reasons, is an American practice that goes back to colonial times, and has been analyzed by historians and scholars such as Philip J. Deloria.
+In his Playing Indian, Deloria concluded that the practice is commonly a quest for National identity on the part of settlers, while also denigrating, dismissing, and making invisible real, contemporary Indian people.
 During The Boston Tea Party, colonists dressed up as Indians by wearing feathers, blankets, and drawing on their faces with black soot.
 They then boarded an East India Company merchantmen and threw the chests of tea onboard into the Boston harbor.

 Portraying an Indian princess is a form of playing Indian.
 Many non-Indigenous people believe that dressing up as an Indian princess is innocent, inoffensive, and not only harmless but a fun and personally empowering activity.
 However, the cultural appropriation of Native traditional dress (or the wearing of degrading costumes that non-Natives believe resemble traditional Native dress) is often viewed as offensive because it ignores the deep cultural and religious significance of traditional Native American regalia.
 These settler costumes also routinely sexualize Native American women in particular, though men are sexualized as well.
 In contrast, traditional regalia is usually modest in style and there are protocols around its construction, how and when it is worn, and by whom.
 Some of the items in particular indicate an earned social and ceremonial status in the community, and are considered sacred.

 A neologism for those who misappropropriate Native American identity, especially if done on an ongoing basis, is pretendian.
 It is considered an extreme form of cultural appropriation, sometimes also referred to as ethnic fraud or race shifting.
 One of the most common claims among pretendians, or from those trying to excuse dressing up as Native Americans, is that one of their non-Native ancestors was actually a "Cherokee Princess".